prateek1217/City-Link/README.md

-2. Expose Driver Socket (optional)
+2. Expose Driver Socket
-If buses connect from outside your network, forward the backend socket port (default 4000) using ngrok or a cloud load‑balancer:
+If buses connect from outside the network, forward the backend socket port (default 4000) using ngrok or a cloud load‑balancer:

 ngrok http 4000

 Update CLIENT_SOCKET_URL in city-link-frontend/.env with the HTTPS ngrok URL.

-3. Seed Demo Data (optional)
+3. Seed Demo Data
 bash
 # inside backend
 npm run seed